 In June 2016, a majority of voters in the United Kingdom elected to withdraw from the European Union in a national referendum.
 On January 31, 2020, the U.K. officially exited the European Union and entered into a transition period to negotiate the final terms of Brexit.
-The transition period is expected to end on December 31, 2020.
-Many potential future impacts of Brexit remain unclear and could adversely impact certain areas of labor and trade in addition to creating further short-term uncertainty and currency volatility.
+The transition period ended on December 31, 2020.
+The potential future impact of Brexit remains unclear and could adversely impact certain areas of labor and trade in addition to creating further short-term uncertainty and currency volatility.
 In the absence of a future trade deal, the U.K.'s trade with the European Union and the rest of the world would be subject to tariffs and duties set by the World Trade Organization.
 Additionally, the movement of goods between the U.K. and the remaining member states of the European Union will be subject to additional inspections and documentation checks, leading to possible delays at ports of entry and departure.
 These changes to the trading relationship between the U.K. and European Union would likely result in increased cost of goods imported into and exported from the U.K. and may decrease the profitability of the company's U.K. and other operations.
-Additional currency volatility could drive a weaker British pound, which increases the cost of goods imported into the U.K. operations and may decrease the profitability of the U.K. operations to be translated into fewer U.S. dollars during a reporting period.
+Additional currency volatility could drive a weaker British pound, which increases the cost of goods imported into the U.K. and may decrease the profitability of the company's U.K. operations.
+Currency exchange rates for the British pound and the euro with respect to each other and to the U.S. dollar may be negatively affected by Brexit, which could cause volatility in our financial results.
 With a range of outcomes still possible, the impact from Brexit remains uncertain and will depend, in part, on the final outcome of tariff, trade, regulatory and other negotiations.